![]() |

 This type of expression is resolved at compile-time and does not generate any additional code.

-The default representations for the OR and NOT characters are '|' and '¬' (U+004F and U+00AA respectively.
-'AA'x is ALT-1-7-0 on the numeric keypad.)
-As indicated above under Running the compiler, the options -cn and -co can be used to indicate additional encodings used to represent these characters.
+The compiler character set is Codepage 850.
+The default representations for the OR character is '|', '7C'x, and for NOT '¬', 'AA'x.
+The corresponding unicode characters are U+007C [bar, vertical], and U+00AC [NOT SIGN].
+The character or characters specified above under Running the compiler, the options -cn and -co can be used to indicate additional encodings used to represent these characters.

 String data can be delimited by either the single (') or double (") quote characters.
-The same character must be used to begin and and the string.
+The same character must be used to begin and end the string.
 The character not used as a delimiter may be part of the string.
 If portability is a concern, use only the single-quote to delimit strings.
 The character used as a delimiter can be included in the string by specifying it twice in succession, for example, 'Let''s dance' will be compiled as Let's dance, """Fine"", he said" as "Fine", he said.

 Source lines are logically continued from the right margin of one line to the left margin of the next, with no whitespace assumed between the two character positions. (see the -m compiler option).
-Any characters outside the margins, as well as any characters less than space in the collating sequence, are ignored.
+Any characters outside the margins, as well as any characters lower than space in the collating sequence, are ignored.
 For example:

 Left Margin Right Margin Line End